MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### VII

-The Striga turned into a young dirt and blood soaked girl that wounds Geralt whilst he was inspecting her.
+The Striga turns into a young girl covered with dirt and bloob.
+She  wounds Geralt whilst he was inspecting her.
 Geralt passes out but not before biting her on the neck.

 #### VIII